adityabk33/Spot_option_price_simulator/README.md

 ### 4. Deep Hedging RL (**Custom Implementation**)

-- **Purpose:** Apply reinforcement learning to **hedge the payoff** of a basket option on the simulated multi-asset market.
+- **Purpose:** Apply reinforcement learning to **hedge the payoff** of a basket option on the simulated multi-asset market with transaction cost.
 - **Process:**
   - **Implemented a custom deep RL neural network** for hedging, inspired by the deep hedging framework but built from scratch for this project.
-  - Uses generated price paths from the simulators as the environment for training.
+  - Uses generated price paths from the simulators as the environment for training with transaction costs.
   - The RL agent learns trading strategies to minimize risk and optimize hedging performance.